sp4wnx/docker-laravel/README.md

 That's my solution to work with Docker and Laravel using the minimum resources possible to be as lighter as possible.

-As I had problems to make this work because to connect on MySQL container was easy, but then when the PHP container needed to use Guzzle for example, then was getting ***'cURL error 7'***.
+As I had problems to make this work because to connect on MySQL container was easy, but then when the PHP container needed to use Guzzle for example, then was getting '**cURL error 7**'.

 The best solution I found was create a network and use alias in the application to connect to the correct container.